crossplane/crossplane/docs/quick-start.md

 ---
 # Getting Started

-This guide will demonstrate using Crossplane to deploy a portable Cloud Memorystore on the Google Cloud Platform (GCP).
+This guide will demonstrate using Crossplane to deploy a portable Redis cluster on the Google Cloud Platform (GCP).
 It serves as an initial introduction to Crossplane, but only displays a small set of its features.

 In this guide we will: